+49 30 214 594-230

 Valentin Uryupin, winner of the 8th International Conductor’s Competition Sir Georg Solti in 2017, is an exceptional talent: not only is he a celebrated conductor, but as a clarinettist he has performed worldwide and won more than twenty international competitions.
 In the face of his numerous conducting engagements, both in the opera house and concert hall, his solo career has started to take more of a back seat.
 However, Valentin Uryupin occasionally appears in play-conduct concerts in the dual role of clarinettist and conductor.

-Since 2011, Valentin Uryupin has been a regular conductor of the MusicaAeterna Orchestra at the Perm Opera, which was founded in 2004 by Teodor Currentzis and has since impressed audiences with numerous international guest appearances.
-He has been Principal Conductor and Artistic Director of the Rostov-on-Don Symphony Orchestra since 2015, and regularly gives concerts at the Novosibirsk State Academic Opera and Ballet Theatre as well as with the Radio Symphony Orchestra Minsk.
-Guest appearances have taken him to the Teatro Real in Madrid, Greek National Opera in Athens, SWR Symphonieorchester, RTÉ National Symphony Orchestra Dublin, George Enescu Philharmonic in Bucharest, Mariinsky Theatre in Saint Petersburg, Russian National Orchestra and the Ural Philharmonic Orchestra.
+Since 2011, Valentin Uryupin has been a regular conductor of the MusicAeterna orchestra at the Perm Opera, which was founded in 2004 by Teodor Currentzis, and he has subsequently impressed audiences with numerous international guest performances.
+He has been Principal Conductor and Artistic Director of the Rostov-on-Don Symphony Orchestra since 2015, and regularly gives concerts at the Novosibirsk State Academic Opera and Ballet Theatre, the Evgeny Svetlanov Russian State Academic Symphony Orchestra and the Moscow Philharmonic Orchestra.
+Guest appearances have taken him to the Teatro Real in Madrid, the Athens Opera, the SWR Symphony Orchestra, the RTÉ National Symphony Orchestra Dublin, the George Enescu Philharmonic in Bucharest, the Janacec Philharmonic Orchestra, the Tapiola Sinfonietta and the Orchestra Sinfonica di Milano Giuseppe Verdi.

 The conductor’s repertoire includes over thirty operas and ballets as well as a wide spectrum of orchestral music, including many contemporary works by composers such as John Adams, Gija Kantscheli, Henri Dutilleux, Jörg WIdmann and Kusma Bodrow.